 Another great feature is the low noise figure of the amplifier.
 At just 3 dB, there's very little unwanted noise amplified within the desired signals, which means that your call quality is excellent.
 However, this doesn't account for the unwanted noise inherent in using the speakerphone or a Bluetooth connection, which is required when your phone's in a cradle.

 The biggest downside to the Drive 4G-S is the weak amplifier, which is why it's much more affordable than the best cell phone boosters.
 Since the amplifier is built into the cradle, it's much weaker than most signal boosters.
-The amplifier has a max gain of 23 dB, which is nine times weaker than the strongest cell phone booster we reviewed.
-This means that only one phone can benefit from the boosted signals at a time and the wireless range is limited to the cradle.
+The amplifier has a max gain of 23 dB, which is nine times weaker than the strongest cell phone boosters we reviewed, such as the SureCall TriFlex2Go.
+This means that only one phone can benefit from the boosted signals at a time, and the wireless range is limited to the cradle.
 However, you'll still receive five bars in an area where you'd only receive one bar without it.

 You only have to install a 4-inch magnetic antenna, which connects to the cradle with a 10-foot coax cable.
 The antenna is small and has a shorter range than the best car cell phone antennas available, but it's more durable and looks more like a native part of your car.
 The average forward gain is 2.62 dBi, which means that it has a shorter-range ideal for mountainous terrain.